 WVEA's Legislative Agenda includes this priority: "Planning periods for all full-time classroom teachers should consist of no less than 60 continuous minutes of uninterrupted and duty-free time to be used at the discretion of the individual teacher."

-The planning period statute was created in 1982.
-In part it reads – “Every teacher … shall be provided at least one planning period within each school instructional day to be used to complete necessary preparations for the instruction of pupils.
-Such planning period shall be the length of the usual class period in the school to which such teacher is assigned, and shall be not less than forty minutes.
-No teacher shall be assigned any responsibilities during this period.”
+The initial planning period statute was created in 1982.
+The current statute reads: “Every teacher … shall be provided at least one planning period within each school day to be used to complete necessary preparations for the instruction of pupils. ...
+No teacher may be assigned any responsibilities during this period.”
 The statute also stipulates that planning periods are to be no less than 40 minutes.
 The state board recently redefined the "school day" as the full employment day for the employee.

 The intent of this statute is clear.
 The intended use of the planning period is not so a teacher can cover someone’s class when a sub is not called out or be required to help answer phones in the office.
 The intent is not to have half of it taken each day for a last minute administrative meeting.
 Planning periods are not for county training.
 Specific days are built into the calendar for those purposes.